oliviertassinari/i18n-extract/README.md

 ### findUnused(locale, keysUsed)

+Report the unused key.
+Those keys should probably be removed.

 - `locale` should be a object containing the translations.
 - `keysUsed` should be an array.
 Containes the keys used in the source code.
 It can be retrieve with `extractFromFiles` our `extractFromCode`.